True Stories of the Reno Divorce Ranch Era

 From 1947 to 1949, Bill McGee was the head dude wrangler on the Flying M.E.
 He entertained wealthy Eastern socialites with names like Astor and du Pont, and Hollywood movie stars Ava Gardner and Clark Gable.

-Bill and his co-author/wife Sandra McGee recapture those years in The Divorce Seekers – A Photo Memoir of a Nevada Dude Wrangler, a collection of true stories about the fascinating and changing cast of characters that came and went every six weeks on the famous Flying M.E.
-The hardcover book is richly illustrated with 500 b/w photographs, most never before published and from the scrapbooks of former Flying M.E. guests.
+Bill and his co-author/wife, Sandra McGee, recapture those years in The Divorce Seekers – A Photo Memoir of a Nevada Dude Wrangler, a collection of true stories about the fascinating and changing cast of characters that came and went every six weeks on the Flying M.E.
+The 444-page hardcover coffee table book is richly illustrated with 500 b/w photographs, most never before published, and many from the scrapbooks of former Flying M.E. guests.